FSA flag

 Afghanistan

-Afghanistan - Islamic Republic of Afghanistan
+Mauritania - Islamic Republic of Mauritania

-© 2008 Material Copyright to the Flag Society of Australia Inc and Pennant Advisory Services Pty Limited.
+Material Copyright to the Flag Society of Australia Inc and Pennant Advisory Services Pty Limited.
 Text and illustrations by Ralph Kelly.
 Web Design by Elizabeth Kelly of ELK Prints.